-He received his Master’s degrees in history and Middle East studies from the University of Illinois, another Master’s degree in political science and a PhD and Middle East studies from the University of Wisconsin-Madison.
+He received his Master’s degrees in history and Middle East studies from the University of Illinois, and a Master’s degree and a PhD in political science and Middle East studies from the University of Wisconsin-Madison.
 He has taught at the University of Tehran and has been a visiting scholar at the University of California-Los Angeles, Islamic Manuscripts Specialist at Princeton University, and at the Library of Congress, and adjunct professor of Middle East History at Mary-Washington University in Fredericksburg, Virginia.
 Dr. Faghfoory has written, translated, and edited twelve books, numerous book chapters, articles, and book reviews (see Publications section for details).
 He has lectured extensively in the United States, Europe, and the Middle East, and participated in interfaith dialogue organized by American media.